-Most states use the same certification for assistant principals and principals.[†] Although each state has its own requirements for principal certification, the requirements typically include classroom teaching experience, a minimum degree requirement, completing a state approved leadership preparation program, and a licensure exam.
+Most states use the same certification for assistant principals and principals.+ Although each state has its own requirements for principal certification, the requirements typically include classroom teaching experience, a minimum degree requirement, completing a state approved leadership preparation program, and a licensure exam.

 Only five states have unique licensure for assistant principals or a tiered licensing approach for assistant principals that is different from principals: Florida, Georgia, Maine, Maryland, and New Hampshire (Education Commission of the States, 2018).
 For those states with unique assistant principal licensure, the assistant principal certification typically includes a subset of requirements for principal certification, such as a minimum degree requirement, teaching experience or related professional certification, and leadership coursework or program completion.
 After the assistant principal licensure, additional requirements for principal certification might then include a licensure exam, performance-based certification, and/or additional coursework.
-For instance, in Maryland, assistant principal certification includes the following subset of requirements for principal certification: applicants must hold a master's degree, have 27 months of teaching experience or a professional teaching certificate, and have completed an approved leadership preparation program linked to certification; principal certification then has an additional requirement of passing the School Leaders Licensure Assessment exam (Md.
+For instance, in Maryland, assistant principal certification includes the following subset of requirements for principal certification: applicants must hold a master's degree, have 27 months of teaching experience or a professional teaching certification then has an additional requirement of passing the School Leaders Licensure Assessment exam (Md.
 Code Regs.
 13A.12.04.04).